Speech and Language Clinics

 A suggestion box is available in room 109 and clients and families may leave written suggestions in that box.

 Scholarship programs are available but financial documentation will be required for scholarship assistance.
-Federal law requires clients who have Medicare insurance to sign a waiver in order to receive speech-language services at the Speech and Language Clinics.

 Clients and their families should always use their insurance benefits IF speech-language services are a covered benefit.
 We are able to direct families to local agencies who may participate with their insurance plan.
 Billing is distributed once each semester.
 Timely payment of fees is a consideration for scheduling clients for subsequent semesters.